EU leaders to weigh how to talk trade with Trump as tariffs loom

 Lighthizer told the U.S. Ways and Means Committee that the United States was in talks with the European Union, Argentina and Australia on granting possible exemptions to metals tariffs, and hoped to settle the issue by the end of April.

-Malmstrom and Ross said they had agreed to start immediate discussions on areas of trade concern, including steel and aluminum.
+Malmstrom and Ross said they had agreed to start immediate discussions on areas of trade concern, including steel and aluminium.

 Trump’s final word is awaited, but Donald Tusk, who chairs EU summits, said he was cautiously optimistic.